wbrickner/csv-toolkit/README.md

 # License
 This package uses the `ISC License`.

-Please provide credit where it is due, (`Thank you @wbrickner for CSVToolkit`) if this package saved you time, money, or effort.
+Please provide credit where it is due, (`Thank you @wbrickner for CSVToolkit`) if this package saved you time, money, or effort.  **I worked hard on it and gave it to you for free**.

 # DISCLAIMER